laminas/laminas-filter/docs/book/standard-filters.md

 # Standard Filter Classes

-zend-filter comes with a standard set of filters, available for immediate use.
+laminas-filter comes with a standard set of filters, available for immediate use.

 ## Alnum